Up The Road Theatre are a new company based in Kent.

-After two weeks of research and development and a fortnight of rehearsal, we toured the production,
+After two weeks of research and development and a fortnight of rehearsal, we toured the production in March 2016,

 taking in Merseyside before travelling down to Kent, visiting libraries, studio theatres and schools.

-In 2017 we hope to start work on our second production, currently titled Peril on the Sea,
+In October 2017 we started work on our second production:

 Stripped-back theatre, using a little to tell a lot and rich in language and text.